Haft Amahraspand Yasht: Structure and content

 According to Darmesteter, the Haft Amahraspand Yasht can be divided into three main parts.
-The first part consists of stanzas 1–5, whereas the seond part consists of stanzas 6–10.
+The first part consists of stanzas 1–5, whereas the second part consists of stanzas 6–10.
 Both parts praise the Amesha Spantas using somewhat different formulas.
-According to Darmesteter, these two parts are drawn from the Sih-rozag, whereas Lommel considers them to be mere adaptation of the typical opening formulas of the Yashts.
-The last part, comprising stanzas 11–15, is considered to contain the only verses original to the Yasht.
+According to Darmesteter, these two parts are drawn from the Sih-rozag, whereas Lommel considers them to be mere adaptation of the typical opening formulas of the yashts.
+The last part, comprising stanzas 11–15, is considered to contain the only verses original to the yasht.
 They are, however, written in a particularly defective Avestan, indicating them to be a late composition.